Hispanic Society of America: Creation of a historic museum

-During the late 19th century in America, sentiments towards the country's relationship with Spain were negative.
+During the late 19th century in the United States, when Manifest Destiny conjoined the Black Legend, attitudes towards Spain were extremely negative, as the U.S, sought to replace Spain as the dominant regional colonial power.

 This is mainly due to the fact that during the 16th to 17th centuries, Spain had set its sights on dominating most of North and South America.
 Therefore, by the 18th century, the United States viewed Spain as an enemy that must be dealt with in order to move forward with American success in North America.
 During the 19th century, many areas once under Spanish control in North America were added to the territories of the United States.
 By the turn of the 19th century into the 20th century, Hispanic and Latin American studies became more pronounced in the scholarly world in the United States.
 Huntington's Hispanic Society of America was one of the leaders in the movement to bring Hispanic art to the attention of scholars in order to introduce the concept that Hispanic art was worthy of study.
 People started to realize that learning about Hispanic culture was important because it was such a large part of American history.
 Huntington had the foresight to see how important this kind of museum would be and established the museum in 1904.

+Huntington worked diligently in collecting a vast amount of Hispanic books, documents, artifacts, and art.
+He was not primarily an art collector: he distrusted art dealers and did not want to spend lavishly on art (his mother Arabella Huntington, who was one of the Gilded Age's biggest spenders, bought the two most expensive paintings).
+He had only 23 paintings (most of them insignificant) when the society was founded.
+Artist-advisors helped him select Old Master paintings, and today the Spanish Golden Age paintings are regarded as one of the better collections of this material in the U.S.